silvasm76/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-in-a-short-deployment-window.md

     1. Applications are compiled
     1. SQL scripts are generated
-    1. Binaries are uploaded to the front-ends in the destination environment, but there are no changes in the running versions
+    1. Applications, Modules and Binaries are uploaded to the front-ends in the destination environment, but there are no changes in the running versions

 1. **The second stage** is when changes become effective: